Daniel-Krueger/daniel-krueger.github.io/_posts/2021-03-03-series-expert-guide-part-5.md

 # Part introduction

-This is the part 5 of my “Building Business Processes with WEBCON BPS – an expert guide” in WEBCON BPS.
+This is part 5 of my “Building Business Processes with WEBCON BPS – an expert guide” in WEBCON BPS.
 In the [previous part](/posts/2021/series-expert-guide-part-4) we have identified all workflows which store the selected user in a person field.
 This completed the retrieval of the workflows and it's time to turns those object ids to text.

+{: .notice--info}
+**Tip:** If you are a seasoned WEBCON BPS Designer you can scroll through this text and look out for boxes like this one.
+These contain tips / summaries and the like.
+You may find some useful information without reading everything.

 # Retrieving translations of WEBCON BPS elements
 ## Distinction between translations types